amitdubey6261/Ludo/README.md

 ## Author

-Your Name
+Amit Dubey

 ## Acknowledgments

-Mention any contributors, open-source libraries used, or any other acknowledgments.
+Amit Dubey

 ## Support

-If you need help with the project, contact email@example.com.
+If you need help with the project, contact amitdubey6261@gmail.com or dial +91 8400107332.